 Welcome!
 I am an Assistant Professor of Marketing at the Kenan-Flagler Business School, University of North Carolina at Chapel Hill.

 I am a quantitative marketing researcher.
 My research interests include Internet marketing, advertising, competition, empirical industrial organization, and Bayesian methods.
 My recent projects focus on understanding the impact of advanced targeting technologies in online advertising markets.

 Several of my research has been published in Marketing Science.
-My dissertation on behaviorally targeted display advertising has won the INFORMS Society for Marketing Science doctoral dissertation proposal award and received honorable mention in the Marketing Science Institute’s Clayton competition award.
+My dissertation has won the INFORMS Society for Marketing Science doctoral dissertation proposal award and received honorable mention in the Marketing Science Institute’s Clayton competition award.

 Before joining UNC, I received my Ph.D. in business administration from the University of Southern California, where I also earned a master’s degree in economics.
 I obtained my B.S. in mathematics and B.A. in economics from Peking University.
 I am also an alumni of Ministry of Education of China's Special Science Program for less than 100 nationally selected high school students, waived of all college entrance examinations (less than 0.01% nationwide).